ilyathewhite/SyncUpsTRA/README.md

 # SyncUpsTRA

 This is an example of TRA in action.
-Point-Free took Apple's Scrumdinger application and implemented a similar app, called SynccUps, using their tools.
+Point-Free took Apple's Scrumdinger application and implemented a similar app, called SyncUps, using their tools.
 This is another implementation of SyncUps using [TRA](https://github.com/ilyathewhite/ReducerArchitecture).

 ## Some Higlights